Housing in the Wheeling area can be affordable for everyone.

 All this means that the CLT can generate revenue from:

-Money can come from federal, state, and local grants, as well as loans.
 Some specialized loan funds offer “patient money” with low rates to programs like community land trusts.